wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.0.8.2 - 03/23/2013 =
+* Fixed: a warning to occur in debug mode in a Not Found page, Undefined property: WP_Query::$post.

 = 1.0.8.1 - 03/21/2013 =
 * Fixed: a bug that the widget box was inserted below the comment form regardless the option was checked or not.